Key Takeaways

 Why Interaction Solutions Like Gamification Work Well

 Gamification isn’t just about making security fun.
 It’s about making it stick through retention, repetition, and muscle memory.
-It helps your employees to understand the abstract risks through stories, scenarios, and real-time decisions.
+It helps your employees understand abstract risks through stories, scenarios, and real-time decision-making.
 When employees are immersed in realistic challenges, they build instincts, not just knowledge.

 Here’s what effective gamified cybersecurity training delivers: